-- 3. Legally adoptive parent or other relative whose relationship to the child's parent is established by legal adoption.
+- 2. Stepparent, stepbrother or stepsister. - 3.
+Legally adoptive parent or other relative whose relationship to the child's parent is established by legal adoption.
 Adoption establishes a legal relationship to a new set of relatives.
 The adoptive relatives may qualify to receive benefits for an adoptive child. - 4.
 Spouse, including same-sex spouse, of any person in the above groups even after the marriage ended in death or divorce.